drone/docs/content/pipeline/docker/syntax/trigger.md

 # By Event

-The event trigger limits step execution based on the drone event type.
-This can be helpful when you want to limit steps based on push, pull request, tag and more.
+The event trigger limits pipeline execution based on the drone event type.
+This can be helpful when you want to limit pipeline execution based on push, pull request, tag and more.

 <div class="alert">
 Note that you cannot use branch triggers with tag events.
 A tag is not associated with the source branch from which it was created.